bravado/metaproject-0.10-1/README.md

 parsing, guarding it with several regular expressions to defend against accidental code execution hazards.
 On current browsers, this file does nothing, prefering the built-in JSON object.

+There are also some snippets from the excellent http://html5boilerplate.com/

 Usage
 -----